Alexei1999/features-applier/README.md

 ### Alternative Builder Mode

-The `builder` supports an alternative mode of applying modifiers that is especially beneficial for integrating complex modifications logic.
-This mode, using the `"sequential" runner`, allows for precise feature application by chaining multiple modifiers in an explicit order.
+The `builder` supports an alternative mode of applying modifiers that is especially beneficial for integrating complex modifications logic by chaining multiple modifiers in an explicit order.

 ```typescript
 const EnhancedComponent = applyFeatures((builder) => {